nodejs/community-committee/Community-Committee-Charter.md

 This Community Committee Charter reflects a formal role and the relevance of the voice of community for the Node.js project to the CPC and within the OpenJS Foundation.
 The charter amendment process is for the CommComm to propose changes using simple majority of the full CommComm, the proposed changes being subject to review and approval the CPC.
 The Board may additionally make amendments to the CommComm charter at any time, though the Board will not interfere with day-to-day discussions, votes or meetings of the CommComm.

 ## Section 3.
-Board’s Role in Setting Node.js Foundation’s Strategic Direction.

-The Board will set the overall CommComm Policy.
-The policy will describe the overarching scope of the Node.js Foundation initiative, Node.js Foundation’s community vision, direction and expectations in the form of intent.
-The Board will use the CommComm as a delegate body for community representation, advisement, and overseeing cultural project implementation, scope and direction while they remain within the scope and direction of the policies as described in the CommComm Policy document and approved by the Board.

-## Section 4.
 Establishment of the Community Committee.

 Membership is for 6 months.
 The group will ask on a regular basis if the expiring members would like to stay on.
 A member just needs to reply to renew.
 There is no fixed size of the CommComm.
-However, the expected target for Advisors, as defined in Section 10, is between 9 and 12, to ensure adequate coverage of important areas of community expertise, balanced with the ability to make decisions efficiently.
+However, the expected target for Advisors, as defined in Section 9, is between 9 and 12, to ensure adequate coverage of important areas of community expertise, balanced with the ability to make decisions efficiently.

 There is no specific set of requirements or qualifications for CommComm membership beyond these rules.
 The CommComm may add additional members to the CommComm by a standard CommComm motion and vote.
 A CommComm member may be removed from the CommComm by voluntary resignation, or by a standard CommComm motion.